rickyboyd45/Look_Alive/README.md

 # Project Description
-With this project I will be choosing 4 cities in the US and pulling the information for upcoming musical events from the Ticketmaster API.
-On the home page I will allow the users to voice their excitment for the upcoming events, as well.
-Hence the name "Look Alive" and enjoy the upcoming events!
+With Look Alive I will be pulling the information for musical events in Atlanta based on the Ticketmaster API from late October 2021 and early November 2021.
+On the home page I will allow the users to add comments and rate their experience at the events, as well.

 # Wireframes
 https://whimsical.com/project-2-ViDYEhYBL6Dc9Quui9JS5q